 The carrying amount reported in the consolidated statements of financial position for the following approximates fair value because of the short maturities of these instruments: cash and cash equivalents, patient accounts receivable, accounts payable and accrued expenses, and estimated payables under third-party reimbursement programs.
-Cash equivalent investments include cash equivalents and fixed-income investments, with maturities of less than one year, which are valued based on quoted market prices in active markets.
+Cash equivalent investments include cash equivalents and fixed-income investments, with maturities of less than three months, which are valued based on quoted market prices in active markets.
 The majority of these investments are held in U.S. money market accounts.
-Global public equity investments consist of separate accounts, commingled funds with liquidity ranging from daily to monthly, and limited partnerships.
+Global public equity investments consist of separate accounts, commingled funds, and limited partnerships.
 Securities held in separate accounts and daily traded commingled funds are generally valued based on quoted market prices in active markets.
 Commingled funds with monthly liquidity are valued based on independently determined NAV.
 Limited partnership interests in equity-oriented funds are valued based upon NAV provided by external fund managers.